2 A Broad Collection of Datasets for Educational Research Training and Application

 2.6 Other types of data

 In recent years, the landscape of data used for learning analytics has undergone a remarkable expansion beyond demographics, grades, surveys and digital logs [50].
 This evolution has led to the incorporation of novel methodologies designed to capture a more holistic understanding of students’ learning experiences, including their physiological responses [51].
 This progression encompasses a diverse range of data acquisition techniques, such as eye-tracking data that traces the gaze patterns of students, electrodermal activity which measures skin conductance and emotional arousal, EEG (electroencephalogram) recordings that capture brain activity patterns, heartbeat analysis reflecting physiological responses to learning stimuli, and motion detection capturing physical movements during learning activities [52].
 These physiological datasets are often combined with other forms of information, such as video recordings (e.g., [50]).
-By amalgamating various data modalities, researchers and educators can unlock a deeper and more nuanced comprehension of how students engage with educational content and respond to different teaching methodologies [51].
+Combining various data modalities allows researchers and educators to gain a better understanding of how students engage with educational content and respond to different teaching methodologies [51].
 This analysis goes beyond the capabilities of conventional digital learning tools, offering insights into the emotional, cognitive, and physical aspects of learning that might otherwise remain concealed [53, 54].
 This synergistic analysis of multiple data sources is often referred to as “multimodal learning analytics”.
 In Chapter 13, we will cover multi-channel sequence analysis, a method suitable for analyzing several modalities of data at the same time [33].

 3 Dataset selection